harish-chowdari/mern-final-assignment/README.md

 // download

-Download my folder from git hub or Clone my repository; then unzip that folder and open breakfast-voting folder in vs code;
+Download my folder from git hub or Clone my repository; then unzip that folder and open unzipped folder in vs code;

 // backend